Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

-\item The stable and unstable submanifolds $W^s(q)$ and $W^u(p)$ are transverse and intersect in a single flow line, where $p$ and $q$ are the index $k$ and $k+1$ critical points of $G$ which cancel at $t=0$.
+\item Let $p$ and $q$ be the critical points of $G$ where $b_{j-1}<G(p)<b_j<G(q)<b_{j+1}$ and canceled against each other at $t=0$.
+The stable and unstable submanifolds $W^s(q)$ and $W^u(p)$ are transverse and intersect in a single flow line.
 Moreover, the neighborhood $U$ is in fact a neighborhood of

-and $\xi'$ coincide with $\xi$ outside $U$. \end{enumerate} A {\emph{critical point creation}} is the reverse of a critical point cancellation. \\
+and $\xi'$ coincide with $\xi$ outside $U$. \end{enumerate} A {\emph{critical point creation}} is the reverse of a critical point cancellation.